jcolandr/consul-pov/README.md

 ## Create the EKS cluster
-source aws credentails as env variables and set region variable
+source aws credentails as env variables

+set region, owner, and TTL variables in a terraform.tfvars file

     cd terraform-aws-eks
     terraform init